hasti2811/ecs-project/README.md

 <img src="./readme-images/sg-alb.png">

-The security group for the ECS tasks allows incoming HTTP, HTTPS, and the docker image container port traffic from the security group of the ALB
+The security group for the ECS tasks allows incoming docker image container port traffic from the security group of the ALB

 <img src="./readme-images/sg-ecs.png">